 |Pros||Deep & Clear Bass, Premium Build quality, Variety of Color options, Fast Charging, Good Bluetooth connection range, Brilliant Noise Cancelation|

 |Cons||Plain Mids & Highs, Not suitable for Long durations, 3.5mm require battery backup, Plastic Buttons feels plastic, Rigid Earcups, Overpriced|

 |Verdict||Only buy if you want Beats Headphone in your collection or if you are a Beats Fan Boy.|

 Beats Studio3 Wireless Headphones Review: Should you buy it?

-To be honest, Beats Studio3 Wireless headphones were never in my wishlist.
+To be honest, Beats Studio3 Wireless headphones were never on my wishlist.
 I got the free pair with Macbook Pro that I purchased during Apple’s ‘Back to School Offer’ in 2019.
 That was the last time Apple was bundling Beats Studio3 headphones with Apple Devices.
-In 2020, Apple is offering Airpods in Back to School Offer.
+Now, Apple is offering Airpods in Back to School Offer.

 Considering the price range, I would not recommend you to go for Beats Studio3 Wireless Headphones.
 For anyone who wants better sound quality and a build with better features, go for Sony WH-1000XM3.
 If you are getting Studio3 Wireless Headphones in the sale, grab one.
 Otherwise, we have better options like Bose QC35 or even better Sony WH-1000XM3 which are totally worth the buck.